Agrifood systems

 The world's agrifood systems comprise a gargantuan global enterprise that each year produces approximately 11 billion tonnes of food and a multitude of non-food products, including 32 million tonnes of natural fibres and 4 billion m3 of wood.
 The estimated gross value of agricultural output in 2018 was US$3.5 trillion.
 Primary production alone provides about one-quarter of all employment globally, more than half in sub-Saharan Africa and almost 60 percent in low-income countries.
 Including middle and downstream segments – from food storage and processing to transportation, retailing and consumption – agrifood systems are the backbone of many economies.
-Even in the European Union, the food and beverage industry employs more people than any other manufacturing sector.
+Even in the European Union, the food and beverage industry employs more people than any other manufacturing sector.FAO approximates that 1.23 billion people are employed globally in agrifood systems, amounting to about one-third of the global labor force.

+The 2024 edition of the FAO report The State of Food and Agriculture 2024 adopts an agrifood systems typology with six categories – protracted crisis, traditional, expanding, diversifying, formalizing and industrial – to reveal that different systems face unique challenges and require targeted interventions.
+The typology uses a set of four variables, comprising agricultural value added per worker, number of supermarkets per capita, diet diversity, and urbanization.
+It is based on the food systems typology developed by Marshall et al. (2021) with the aim to offer a distinct classification of countries based on various aspects of their national agrifood systems, serving as a valuable addition to context-specific studies.
+The FAO typology adds the category for protracted crises to address the major disruptions caused by prolonged conflicts and vulnerabilities in agrifood systems, following the designation made in the "Global Report on Food Crises."